 My main research interest is the study of executive politics including the process of government formation and change, and the dynamics of executive approval.
 Although I am mainly interested in presidential systems, I have also written work comparing the determinants of ministerial turnover and the dynamics of approval in parliamentary and presidential systems.
 My current projects on these topics are described below.

-I am currently coordinating, with Marcelo Camerlo, a collaborative project that gathers detailed data on portfolio allocation across the Americas, the Presidential Cabinets Project.
+I also coordinate, with Marcelo Camerlo, a collaborative project that gathers detailed data on portfolio allocation across the Americas, the Presidential Cabinets Project.
 This project brings together country experts to explore variation in three main dimensions of portfolio allocation in presidential systems: cabinet design, government formation and portfolio re-allocation.
 The first outcome of this project is an edited volume, Government Formation and Ministerial turnover in Presidential Cabinets (Routledge, 2018), that includes eight country chapters that follow a common theoretical framework, a comparative chapter, and a comprehensive dataset that provides information on the three dimensions of portfolio allocation for each of the countries in the book.
 The first version of the dataset will be publicly available soon on our website.

 For more details, navigate to the Publications and More Work Projects pages on this website.